 My name is Erath Old – (pronounced Air-Rith) It’s a family name!

-I grew up in a small blue-collar town on the outskirts of Birmingham, Alabama and have been playing music for as long as I can remember.
+I grew up in the small blue-collar town of Hueytown, Alabama.
+Located on the outskirts of Birmingham, AL. I’ve been playing music for as long as I can remember.
 My passion for music was passed down from generation to generation, but some of my earliest influences came from my dad and my love for artists like John Cougar Mellencamp, Black Hawk and Garth Brooks.

 After graduating high school, I moved to Atlanta where my brother Sean and I started the power-pop band, Loverush, which was influenced by some of our favorite artists at the time: the Goo Goo Dolls, Greenday and Cheap Trick.
 The band ended abruptly in 2009 when our grandparents died, then our father just a few months later.
 Sean moved 3000 miles away and joined the military and my music career faded.
 I worked a landscape job and married who I thought, at the time was, the love of my life.
 My marriage would later become a catalyst for change I never knew could emerge.